 Welcome to Year 3!

-We hope you have had a lovely summer break and are ready for the term ahead!
+We hope you have had a lovely break and are ready for the term ahead!

-We are very excited to welcome the children back to school and are looking forward to taking the children on their learning journey this year.
+We are very excited to welcome the children back to school and are looking forward to taking the children on their learning journey this term.

 Staffing team for Year 3